apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rosendale drops Montana Senate bid - POLITICO**
+**Alexander Smirnov: Former FBI informant charged with lying about the Bidens’ role in Ukraine business**

-You can read more about it [here](https://www.politico.com/news/2024/02/15/rosendale-drops-montana-senate-bid-00141812).
+You can read more about it [here](https://www.cnn.com/2024/02/15/politics/former-fbi-informant-charged-biden-burisma/index.html).

 ## Requirements
 - Python 3.8